Codemagic Integration

 here

 to set this up.
-We put the GCLOUD_SERVICE_ACCOUNT_CREDENTIALS variable in a
+We put the GCLOUD_SERVICE_ACCOUNT_CREDENTIALS

-group named play_store.
+group named play_store

 You can follow the Codemagic guide